MouriNaruto/MouriNaruto/ReadMe.md

 Status: Working In Progress

-Currently, the released NanaZip 5.0 has implemented the UFS/UFS2 support.
+Current, I have released NanaZip 5.0 and NanaZip 5.0 Update 1.
+I have done most of things I wanted.
+But there are some features need to implement.

-I also implemented the .NET Single File Application bundle and Electron Archive (asar) support in the main branch.
+I hope I can add the support for extracting compressed files from the .NET Single File Application bundles, but I need to finish the decoder and encoder interfaces definitions in the modernized 7-Zip Plugin SDK which made by me.

-Also, LittleFS and ROMFS are also planned to implement in NanaZip 5.x.
+I also hope I can finish the littlefs parser by myself because I want to have a lightweight readonly implementation which I can try to use that in MBR for happiness on the retro 16-Bit x86 platform.

 Also, I think we should use more algorithm implementations from Windows APIs, which is "As Microsoft As Possible" a.k.a.
 AMAP strategy which mentioned by me.